 The quantum of the concurrent use of the trademark in connection with the goods concerned and the duration, area and volume of the trade.

-The degree of confusion likely to ensue from the resemblance of the marks, which is to an indication of the measure of public inconvenience.
+The degree of confusion likely to ensue from the resemblance of the marks, which is to an indication of the measure of

 The honesty of the concurrent use

 Whether any instances of confusion been proved.